-The Two Massive Legal Battlegrounds
+The Two large Legal Battlegrounds

-The current monumental copyright crisis in the tech sector is fundamentally split into two violently contested legal domains: issues regarding Training Data Scraping and issues regarding Final Output Ownership.
+The current monumental copyright crisis in the tech sector is split into two violently contested legal domains: issues regarding Training Data Scraping and issues regarding Final Output Ownership.

 1. The Training Data Crisis (Infringement at Intake)